poiati/easyhash/README.md

 # Easyhash

-The easyhash is an utility to easy generate cryptographic hashs in it's hexadecimal form.
+The easyhash is an utility to easily generate cryptographic hashes in it's hexadecimal form.

 Currently two cryptographic hash function are supported: